Battle of the Strait of Otranto (1917): Aftermath

-As a result of the raid, it was decided by the British naval command that unless sufficient destroyers were available to protect the barrage, the drifters would have to be withdrawn at night.
-The drifters would only be operating for less than twelve hours a day, and would have to leave their positions by 15:00 every day.
+As a result of the raid, the British naval command decided that unless sufficient destroyers were available to protect the barrage, the drifters would have to be withdrawn at night.
+After the raid, the drifters operated for less than twelve hours a day and had to leave their positions by 15:00 every day.
 Despite the damage received by the Austro-Hungarian cruisers during the pursuit by Dartmouth and Bristol, the Austro-Hungarian forces inflicted more serious casualties on the Allied blockade.
-In addition to the sunk and damaged drifters, the cruiser Dartmouth was nearly sunk by the German submarine UC-25, the French destroyer Boutefeu was mined and sunk, and a munitions convoy to Valona was interdicted.
+In addition to the sunk and damaged drifters, the cruiser Dartmouth was nearly sunk by the German submarine UC-25, the French destroyer Boutefeu was mined and sunk, the Italian destroyer Borea was sunk, and a munitions convoy to Valona was interdicted.

 However, in a strategic sense, the battle had little effect on the war.
-The barrage was never particularly effective at preventing the U-boat operations of Germany and Austria-Hungary in the first place.
-The drifters could cover approximately 0.5 nmi apiece; of the -wide Strait, only slightly more than half was covered.
-The raid risked some of the most advanced units of the Austro-Hungarian fleet on an operation that offered minimal strategic returns.
+The barrage was never particularly effective at preventing the U-boat operations of the German empire and Austria-Hungary in the first place.
+The drifters could cover approximately 0.5 nmi apiece of the Strait of Otranto, which is 40 nmi wide, and the barrage covered only slightly more than half of the strait.
+The raid had risked some of the most modern ships of the Austro-Hungarian fleet on an operation that offered minimal strategic returns.